-Switzerland, Principality of Liechtenstein, Germany, France and the Netherlands
+The Rhine flows through the countries of Switzerland, the Principality of Liechtenstein, Austria, Germany, France and the Netherlands

-- Germany: Speyer Cathedral; Wurzburg Residence; Roman Monuments, Trier; Town of Bamberg; Koln Cathedral; Upper Middle Rhine Valley
+Germany: Speyer Cathedral; Wurzburg Residence; Roman Monuments, Trier; Town of Bamberg; Cologne Cathedral; Upper Middle Rhine Valley

 Luxembourg, Duchy of Luxembourg

 Written human history along the Rhine begins with the early Roman Empire, when the river was seen as the outermost border of civilization.
 Those living beyond the Rhine (Celts along the upper section and Germanic tribes along the lower) were considered by the Romans as “wild.”
-Over time the Rhine became a major shipping route and a central axis of the Holy Roman Empire.
-The Roman’s first urban settlement, recognized circa 50 A.D., was on the present-day site of Köln, Germany.
+Over time, the Rhine became a major shipping route and a central axis of the Holy Roman Empire.
+The Romans’ first urban settlement, recognized circa 50 A.D., was on the present-day site of Cologne, Germany.

-A stretch of quaint towns, castle ruins and winegrowing villages alongside the Rhine -- between the towns of Koblenz, Bingen and Rüdesheim – the Upper Middle Rhine Valley is a UNESCO World Heritage Site.
+A stretch of quaint towns, castle ruins and winegrowing villages alongside the Rhine—between the towns of Koblenz, Bingen and Rüdesheim in the Upper Middle Rhine Valley—is a UNESCO World Heritage Site.
 Recognized for its beauty as well as the Rhine’s importance as a route of cultural exchange, the river has inspired many writers, painters and musicians.

-German writer, composer, philosopher and abbess Hildegard von Bingen wrote theological, botanical and medicinal texts as well as liturgical songs and poems in the 12th century.
-Hildegard spent nearly her entire life in the valley of the Rhine – a solitary soul who drew major attention along what was then a major byway.
-The epic Norse/Germanic poem Der Nibelungelied (The Song of the Dwarves), thought to date back to the 13th century, follows the cycle of betrayal and revenge amongst the Worms royal Court and the quest of the hero Siegfried, a prince from the lower Rhine, to be united with Kriemhild, a Burgundian princess.
+German author, composer, philosopher and abbess Hildegard von Bingen wrote theological, botanical and medicinal texts as well as liturgical songs and poems in the 12th century.
+A solitary soul who drew her share of interest, Hildegard spent nearly her entire life in the valley of the Rhine.
+The epic Norse/Germanic poem Der Nibelungenlied (The Song of the Nibelungs), thought to date back to the 13th century, follows the cycle of betrayal and revenge amongst the Worms royal court and the quest of the hero Siegfried, a prince from the Lower Rhine, to be united with Kriemhild, a Burgundian princess.
 It’s a tale of love, deception, quarreling queens, dragon slaying, grief and golden treasure.

-Around 1850, the German composer Richard Wagner began work on the first of three operas – finished in 1874 – loosely based on the Niebelungenlied, collectively titled Ring des Nibelungen (commonly referred to as the Ring Cycle).
+Around 1850, the German composer Richard Wagner began work on the first of three operas—finished in 1874—loosely based on the Niebelungenlied, collectively titled Der Ring des Nibelungen (commonly referred to as the Ring Cycle).
 Wagner’s story similarly centers around a ring of power and the attempts of various people to acquire it.
-The main protagonist is not Siegfried, but Wotan, king of the Gods, and the story is about how he sought power and the price he ultimately paid.
+The main protagonist is not Siegfried, but Wotan, King of the Gods, and the story is about how he sought power and the price he ultimately paid.

 Most German winemakers owe their existence to the Rhine region, where the roots of terraced vineyards along the river’s banks are traced back to the days of the Romans.
 While each region produces distinctive styles, the predominant grape is the Riesling; there are also Gewürztraminer, lightly sparkling Sylvaner (in Alsace) and some Pinot Blanc and Chardonnay wines.